aliblackwell/the-other/README.md

 ARD A5 -> SCL # More following orders

-INT -> ARD PIN 2 # Still following orders
+INT -> ARD PIN 2 # Interrupt pin.
+[Useful reading on Arduino interrupts](http://www.allaboutcircuits.com/technical-articles/using-interrupts-on-arduino/)

 #### Circuit to do: